bouvens/parallel1d/README.md

 // Get the `numberOfWorkers` set in options or by default from a `threads` property console.log('Threads number:', workers.threads)

+// Get is it already started or no? console.log(workers.working ?
+'Work in progress' : 'We need to start it first')
 ```

 ### Terminating